 Long-range shooting aces Jim and Missy Gilliland have a knack for hitting their mark in hunting and competitive shooting situations.
-Both are Federal Premium brand ambassadors who compete on the Precision Rifle Series (PRS), which routinely challenges participants to hit targets at ranges of 150 to 1,600 yards, often from less-than-ideal shooting positions.
+Both are Federal Ammunition brand ambassadors who compete on the Precision Rifle Series (PRS), which routinely challenges participants to hit targets at ranges of 150 to 1,600 yards, often from less-than-ideal shooting positions.
 While Missy’s forte is competition, Jim is also an acknowledged hunting authority with an uncanny ability to drop game at extreme distances.

 If you’d like to shoot better, farther, the following advice from this hard-shooting husband and wife can help make it happen.

 Defining Long Range

 Every shooter has his or her personal definition of a long shot.
 Depending on the firearm, sighting system, ammo and shooter’s expertise, it can range from under 50 yards to more than a mile.

 “The PRS matches we shoot typically max out from 1,000 to 1,600 yards, with most shots from 350 to 900 yards,” Missy explains.